ivymmurithi/portfolio/README.md

 # Project
-This project my portfolio that takes the form of a website.
+This project is my portfolio that takes the form of a website.
 In it contains most things about me, my previous first project project, interests, hobbies, skills and why i chose to do a programming class.

 ## Author Name
 | Ivy Murithi | ivymurithi@gmail.com |